Elzier/coach-finder/README.md

 <h1 class="code-line" data-line-start=0 data-line-end=1 ><a id="Coach_Finder_0"></a>Coach Finder</h1>
 <h2 class="code-line" data-line-start=1 data-line-end=2 ><a id="_develop_yourself_1"></a><em>Develop yourself!</em></h2>
-<p class="has-line-data" data-line-start="4" data-line-end="5">Post pandemic, outdoor activities are getting back on track and Coach Finder, a Vue.js webapp, allows learners to find their ideal coaches to learn new sports and coaches to advertise themselves!
+<p class="has-line-data" data-line-start="4" data-line-end="5">In times of pandemic, time is not to be wasted and Coach Finder, a Vue.js webapp, allows learners to find their ideal coaches to learn new skills and coaches to advertise themselves!
 With this app, you can:</p>
 <h5 class="code-line" data-line-start=5 data-line-end=6 ><a id="As_a_student_5"></a>As a student</h5>
 <ul>
 <li class="has-line-data" data-line-start="6" data-line-end="7">Browse all coaching offers or use filter to browse specific postings</li>